TiarkRompf/Relite/README.md

 How Does it Work?
 -----------------

-Delite is a compiler framework that performas aggressive operations like loop fusion, code motion, struct flattening, etc. You can read more about it [here](http://stanford-ppl.github.io/Delite).
+Delite is a compiler framework that performs aggressive operations like loop fusion, code motion, struct flattening, etc. You can read more about it [here](http://stanford-ppl.github.io/Delite).
-We are using Delite to compile and optimize R code at runtime.
+This project uses Delite to compile and optimize R code at runtime.
 Here is a slightly larger example:

       relite me$ ./r.sh